 SynFire iNs demonstrate principal neurophysiological properties

-Rapid maturation observed through ontogeny of neural network activitiy
+Rapid maturation of neural network activity observed through ontogeny

 These co-cultures contain 70% Glutamatergic, 30% GABAergic neurons and human astrocytes.
 (A) Representative raster plots from MEA recordings at weeks 1-4.
 Axion 48 well MEA plates were used to assess activity.
 (B) Graphs quantifying multiple MEA parameters. i. number of active electrodes; ii mean firing rate; iii.
 ISI coefficient of variation.